sagar74132/AxievaAssignment/README.md

 ## GOAL

-* A Spring-Boot project to expose a GET API to fetch the Employee's corporate details along with the his/her insurance details extracted from a 3rd party API on basis of `employee id`.
+* A Spring-Boot project to expose a GET API to fetch the Employee's corporate details along with his/her insurance details extracted from a 3rd party API on basis of `employee id`.

 ## Important Notes